ryangerardwilson/rtutor/courses/python.md

 	#    that this is not a relation, but a matrix, which is a superset of a relation.
 	# c.
 Codd's original 1970 relational model - a time-varying relation that holds
 	#    only currently valid tuples
+    #!
 	# What is a good data set to model?
-	# A good dataset for supervised learning is a point-in-time feature table, rooted in the REAL WORLD,
+	# A good dataset for supervised learning is a point-in-time feature table, rooted
-	# meeting the following conditions:
+    # in the REAL WORLD, meeting the following conditions:
-	# - Each row corresponds to a unique real world entity (e.g., customer, vehicle, patient, etc.)
+	# - Each row corresponds to a unique real world entity (e.g., customer, vehicle,
-	#   observed at a specific prediction timestamp t_pred, collectively, creating a 'Monte-Carlo'
+    #   patient, etc.) observed at a specific prediction timestamp t_pred, collectively,
-	#   sample (Whats a Monte-Carlo sample?
-Let reality roll the dice for you, then write down what
+    #   creating a 'Monte-Carlo' sample (Whats a Monte-Carlo sample?
+Let reality roll
+    #   the dice for you, then write down what actually happened.
+You repeat that many
-	#   actually happened.
-You repeat that many times, and you get a bunch of real-world random samples.
+    #   times, and you get a bunch of real-world random samples.
-	# - The target variable y_i is the outcome of interest that materializes strictly after t_pred
+	# - The target variable y_i is the outcome of interest that materializes strictly
-	#   (e.g., failure within next 30 days, churn in the following month, etc.)
+    #   after t_pred (e.g., failure within next 30 days, churn in the following month,
+    #   etc.)
-	# - For every feature x_i, the value j in the row must be known or computable using only
+	# - For every feature x_i, the value j in the row must be known or computable using
-	#   information available at or before t_pred.
-No feature may incorporate data from any time > t_pred
+    #   only information available at or before t_pred.
+No feature may incorporate data
-	#   (this prohibition is called 'future leakage' or 'target leakage')
+    #   from any time > t_pred (this prohibition is called 'future leakage' or 'target
+    #   leakage')
 	# - There are no duplicate rows that are invalid Monte-Carlo samples
+    # - There is no id column as a feature - else, the model will learn nothing.
+    #!

-	# Why do 'good' duplicates (i.e. duplicates that are valid Monte-Carlo samples) actually add value?
+	# Why do 'good' duplicates (i.e. duplicates that are valid Monte-Carlo samples)
+    # actually add value?
-	# - They teach the model the actual odds: when everything looks exactly like this, it fails x% of the time.
+	# - They teach the model the actual odds: when everything looks exactly like this,
+    #   it fails x% of the time.
-	# - If you delete all of them and keep only one, the model thinks 'this never happens' or 'this always
+	# - If you delete all of them and keep only one, the model thinks 'this never
-	#   happens', causing totally wrong probabilities.
+    #   happens' or 'this always happens', causing totally wrong probabilities.
-	# - Every extra copy is like flipping the real-world coin one more time and writing down what actually happened.
+	# - Every extra copy is like flipping the real-world coin one more time and writing
+    #   down what actually happened.

-#### Lesson 1C: Using Definitional Precision to Prevent Target Leakage
+    # 3. Using Definitional Precision to Prevent Target Leakage

 	# Now, the following definitions become clear:
 	# Feature: Anything known ON_OR_BEFORE prediction_time
 	# Target: A value that is realized AFTER prediction_time.
 For instance,
 	# - for linear regression: number OR log(number) AFTER {prediction_time}
 	# - for binary classification: 1 IF {condition} AFTER {prediction_time} ELSE 0
+    #!
 	# To understand the importance of the above definitions, lets say we define our
 	# target as follows: WITH {prediction_time}: 1 IF {condition} ELSE 0
 	# The problem that is created is called 'target leakage', where the rule
 	# governing the impact of prediction_time on the outcome is ambiguously
 	# stated.
+    #!
 	# Thus, in preprocessing raw data, it is imperative to ensure that the data
 	# filtered such that:
 	# - target is AFTER prediction_time